CHEWX/chewx.github.io/_posts/2015-03-19-tumblr-theme-admire-product.md

 So, I created a theme.
 The theme was based on video initially and I'm sure it will develop into something that I will finally release, but at the moment I created it primarily for video.

 I like to curate stuff I like and share those curated interests; that's where the whole 'Admire' thing was born.
 This project was incidently called 'Admiregraphy', simply a blog on Videography and Photography, mainly the former.
 I like a lot of stuff on Vimeo, literally like.
-So I set-up an IFFFT to auto-post to Tumblr when I like a video, cool.
+So I set-up an IFTTT to auto-post to Tumblr when I like a video, cool.

 I can then share with the world the videos I like in a nicely currated theme I made.
 Simple.